The Thrifty Homesteader

 Vocalizing

 A small number of goats will get very vocal — pretty much screaming their head off all day — but you can’t count on that.
 Maybe one out of every seven or eight does will do that.
+And it can vary from one month to another with the same doe.

 Slightly puffy vulva and/or discharge

 The vulva may look slightly puffy, and there could be a tiny amount of white or clear discharge.
 It’s not usually enough that you’ll notice without looking, so you have to make a conscious effort to check under the tail.
 If you happen to notice dried mucous causing the hairs to stick together on a doe’s tail, mark your calendar for 18 days and start checking her for slight puffiness and discharge at that time for her next heat.
-They come into heat every 21 days.
+They come into heat every 21 days, plus or minus two days.

 Butting heads

 Like everything else, you’ll get better at recognizing a doe in heat as time goes on and you get more experience.
 If you haven’t noticed your doe in heat, and it’s December, you might want to consider pen breeding, which means you put the doe in a pen with a buck for a month.
-The disadvantage to pen breeding is that you really don’t know when the doe is due unless you get lucky enough to see the breeding.

 Reply